awto/effectfuljs/README.md

  * [Logical programming](https://github.com/awto/mfjs-logic)
  * [Multi-prompt delimited continuations](https://github.com/awto/mfjs-cc)

+Not yet implemented:
+ * probabilistic programming
+ * parallel and distributed programming

 Theare are typically small, some of them are just tiny wrappers of well known interfaces, such as Promises and Rx Observables.